MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-securing-a-logic-app.md

 * Only Bearer-type authorization schemes are supported for OAuth tokens.

-Now, to set up this authentication, follow these steps to add one or more authorization policies to your logic app.
+To set up this authentication, follow these steps to add one or more authorization policies to your logic app.

 1. In the [Azure portal](https://portal.microsoft.com), find and open your logic app in the Logic App Designer.